J-1 Visa Robotics Engineer Jobs

 Does the two-year home residency requirement affect Robotics Engineers?

 It can.
 If your J-1 placement is funded by your home government, if the U.S. government is funding your exchange, or if your home country has designated robotics or automation skills on the Exchange Visitor Skills List, you'll be subject to the two-year home residency requirement after your program ends.
-This requirement prevents you from changing to H-1B or applying for a green card until you've returned home or obtained a waiver.
+This requirement prevents you from changing to H-1B visa or applying for a green card until you've returned home or obtained a waiver.

 What should a Robotics Engineer's J-1 Training Plan include?